Watch our short video tutorial and learn how to jump start a car the safe and simple way!

 Attach the other red clip to the positive terminal of the flat battery.

 Now the black clips, attach one to the negative terminal on the donor car, marked ‘NEG’ or ‘-‘.

 Attach the other black clip to an unpainted metal surface on your car, such as the metal support which holds up your bonnet.

 Start the donor vehicle and allow the engine to run for 3-5 minutes.
 After the time has passed, start the other vehicle.

 If the car still does not start, check each of the clip connections and try again.
 If there is still no sign of lift after trying again, the problem could be more severe and it is unlikely the car will start after any length of charging.

 Remove each of the clips and cables in the reverse order you attached them in, starting with the black cable attached to a metal surface.

 Run the car for 15-30 minutes in order to continue charging the battery.
 If you are able to take the car for a longer drive, this will help charge the battery even further.

-Congratulations, you just learned how to jump start a car battery!
+Congratulations, you just learned how to jump-start a car battery!
+Once you know how it will be as easy as finding out how much your car is worth via our valuation tool.
 Be sure to bookmark and share our guide for future reference.
 Why not learn another skill and find out how to change a windscreen wiper?